kumahq/kuma-website/docs/docs/1.2.3/policies/traffic-log.md

           conf:
             path: /dev/stdout
 ```

 **3. Configure Grafana to visualize the logs**

-If the [Traffic Metrics](traffic-metrics.md) policy is installed on your `kubernetes` node, you can configure a new
-datasource in Grafana to visualise your **containers' logs** and your **access logs**.
+To visualise your **containers' logs** and your **access logs** you need to have a Grafana up and running.

-Use the `kubectl port-forward` command to access Grafana.
+You can install Grafana by following the information of the [official page](https://grafana.com/docs/grafana/latest/installation/) or use the one installed with [Traffic metrics](traffic-metrics.md).

+With Grafana installed you can configure a new datasource with url:`http://loki.kuma-logging:3100` so Grafana will be able to retrieve the logs from Loki.

 <center>
 <img src="../images/loki_grafana_config.png" alt="Loki Grafana configuration" style="width: 600px; padding-top: 20px; padding-bottom: 10px;"/>
 </center>

-At this point you can visualize your **containers' logs** and your **access logs** in Grafana by choosing the loki
-datasource in the explore section.
+At this point you can visualize your **containers' logs** and your **access logs** in Grafana by choosing the loki datasource in the explore section.
 :::
 ::: tab "Universal"